What is Reverse Logistics?

 5. Pack Return Labels with Your Shipments

-Packing return labels with every shipment is another step you can take to make returns easy on your customers.
+Packing return labels with every shipment is another step in reverse logistics that can make returns easy on your customers.
 If you can manage, make your labels “scan-based labels” also known as “pay on use labels” to score major points with consumers.
 Paying for return shipping can be expensive, but the goodwill you build by improving the customer experience is likely to pay for itself quickly.
 If you’re worried about the extra costs, implement paid return labels as a pilot program for a defined period, then perform a cost/benefit analysis to determine its validity for your operation.

 6. Invest in Durable Packaging and Ensure that Shipments are Easy to Open